Daniks.AI vs Pacvue 2026 — Honest PPC Comparison

 - Pacvue: ~$500-$600/month (minimum fee or 3% of spend).
 Plus the working hours of the PPC manager who operates Pacvue — figure 5-10 hours per week.

-For a solo seller with $20,000 ad budget, Daniks.AI is not just cheaper on the software fee.
-The real saving is the working time you do not spend on PPC management.
+For a solo seller at a $20,000 ad budget, Daniks.AI is not just cheaper on the software fee.
+The real saving is the working time you never spend on PPC management.

 Feature comparison